2degrees/hubspot-connection/docs/source/index.rst

     .. attribute:: url_path

-        A :class:`basestring` representing the complete url for the request
+        A :class:`basestring` representing the complete URL to the request

     .. attribute:: http_method

-        A :class:`basestring` representing the HTTP Method for the request
+        A :class:`basestring` representing the HTTP Method to the request

     .. attribute:: query_string_args